Deprecate datasets

 Overview

-Deprecate datasets that are no longer relevant or accurate.
-Deprecation indicates to users that the dataset should not be used for new analyses, while still preserving its historical context for reference.
-Use this option when datasets have been superseded by newer versions or when their content is outdated.
-To understand the dataset lifecycle, see the dataset workflow.
+Deprecate dataset records that have been superseded by corrected or revised versions.
+Deprecation marks a dataset record as having been replaced, indicating to users that it should not be used for new analyses, while still preserving the historical record for reference.
+Use this when a dataset contains systematic errors that have been corrected in a newer version, or when underlying calculations have been revised.
+To understand the dataset record lifecycle, see the dataset record lifecycle.

 How deprecation works:

-- Catalogue Managers (or equivalent roles) can deprecate datasets in Published or Internal Only stage
+- Catalogue Managers (or equivalent roles) can deprecate dataset records in Published or Internal Only stage

-- Once deprecated, datasets remain viewable but cannot be restored to previous states
+- Once deprecated, dataset records remain viewable but cannot be restored to previous states

-- Deprecated datasets appear in the Deprecated tab for historical reference
+- Deprecated dataset records appear in the Deprecated tab for historical reference

-- To make a deprecated dataset available again, you mus t recreate it as a new dataset.
+- To make a deprecated dataset record available again, you must recreate it as a new dataset record.

-Once a dataset is deprecated, you can still view its details but you can no longer restore it to its previous states.
-If you need to make the dataset available again, you must recreate it as a new dataset.
-If you want to edit and republish a dataset, consider the Unpublish option instead.
+Once a dataset record is deprecated, you can still view its details but you can no longer restore it to its previous states.
+If you need to make the dataset record available again, you must recreate it as a new dataset record.
+If you want to edit and republish a dataset record, consider the Unpublish option instead.

 Deprecate a dataset